hamzaMalik469/iub_transport_app/README.md

 # Key points:
    1. Every driver of indiviual bus can register as a Bus in the application.
    2. Driver can turn OFF/ON bus tracking through mobile app, when it require he/she can turn on tracking.
-   3. Bus live location data starts uploading on third party online dadabase named GOOGLE FIREBASE.a
+   3. Bus live location data starts uploading on third party online dadabase named GOOGLE FIREBASE.
    4. Students can regiter themself on the app using their university provided uniqure ID.
    5. After successfully login to app, students can tracking live location of buses those are online/on route.
 # Key Features: